-Tire And Loading Information Placard

-This placard tells you important information about the:

-- 1. Number of people that can be carried in the vehicle. - 2.
+Tire And Loading Information PlacardThis placard tells you important information about the:1.
+Number of people that can be carried in the vehicle.2.
 Total weight your vehicle can carry.

-4. Cold tire inflation pressures for the front, rear, and spare tires.
+- 3. Tire size designed for your vehicle. - 4.
+Cold tire inflation pressures for the front, rear, and spare tires.